thecoddiwompler/SQL-Practice/Exchange Seats/READme.md

-Write an SQL query to swap the seat id of every two consecutive students.
+Write a SQL query to swap the seat id of every two consecutive students.
 If the number of students is odd, the id of the last student is not swapped.</br>
 Return the result table ordered by id in ascending order.

 </br>